Awards of Olympic Committee of Serbia

 Awards of Olympic Committee of Serbia are proclaimed since 1994, at the end of each calendar year, to the most successful athletes.
-From 1994 to 2003 name was FR Yugoslavia and from 2003 to 2006 Serbia and Montenegro.
-Initially declared sportswoman and sportsman, and later introduced the award for best the women's team, the men's team, coach and young sportsperson.
+Initially it was awarded to sportswoman and sportsman of the year, but later introduced the award for best the women's team, the men's team, coach and young sportsperson.
 The competition includes results from current Olympic sports, also and from Chess Olympiad.
 Trophies are traditionally awarded at a gala evening at the House of the National Assembly.
+In 2024 most categories were not awarded.

 Criteria for Awards

 Awards are given to the athletes and teams according to their results in Olympic sports, Paralympic sports and from Chess Olympiad.
 The most valuable results are those accomplished in these competitions (in this order):